-- CACREP Policy 1.h Duration of Practicum: The duration of a student's supervised practicum experience is to extend across a full academic term to allow for the development of basic counseling skills and the integration of knowledge.
+- CACREP Policy A.2.f.
+Duration of Practicum: The duration of a student's supervised practicum experience is to extend across a full academic term, as defined by the institution, to allow for the development of basic counseling skills and the integration of knowledge.
 Practicum is completed prior to internship.
-Therefore, CACREP standards do not allow for extra hours obtained during the practicum to be counted toward the 600 clock hour internship requirements. - An implication of Policy 1.h is that students may not start accruing internship hours until practicum is completed and, because practicum must be completed over a full term, internship may not start (and students may not accrue internship hours) until the next term.
+CACREP standards do not allow for extra hours obtained during the practicum to be counted toward the 600 clock hour internship requirements. - An implication of Policy A.2.f is that students may not start accruing internship hours until practicum is completed and, because practicum must be completed over a full term, internship may not start (and students may not accrue internship hours) until the next term. - Glossary definitions: - o CACREP specialized practice areas: are those delineated in Section 5. - Internship: a distinctly defined entry-level, post-practicum, supervised fieldwork experience in which the student refines and enhances basic counseling or student development knowledge and skills, and integrates professional knowledge and skills. - o Practicum: a distinctly defined entry-level, supervised fieldwork experience in which the student develops basic counseling skills and integrates professional knowledge.

-• Glossary definitions:

-- o CACREP specialized practice areas: are those delineated in Section 5. - Internship: a distinctly defined entry-level, post-practicum, supervised fieldwork experience in which the student refines and enhances basic counseling or student development knowledge and skills, and integrates professional knowledge and skills. - Practicum: a distinctly defined entry-level, supervised fieldwork experience in which the student develops basic counseling skills and integrates professional knowledge.
 The practicum is completed prior to internship.